The Decline (band)

 In the past they have been distributed by Bird Attack Records (United States), Oxford Records (United States), Bells On Records (Japan), Inya Face Records (Japan) and Cargo/Finetunes (Europe).

-The Decline have toured extensively and have played shows in Australia, Europe and The United Kingdom, The United States, Mexico, Costa Rica, South America and Japan.
+The Decline have toured extensively and have played shows in Australia, Europe and the United Kingdom, The United States, Mexico, Costa Rica, South America and Japan.
 They have toured with notable bands including Face To Face, Ignite, C.J.
-Ramone, A Wilhelm Scream, The Flatliners, Teenage Bottlerocket, Useless ID, Versus The World, Implants, Direct Hit, Local Resident Failure, Much The Same, The Fullblast, and MakeWar.
+Ramone, A Wilhelm Scream, The Flatliners, Teenage Bottlerocket, Useless ID, Versus The World, Implants, Direct Hit, Local Resident Failure, Much The Same, The Fullblast, Belvedere (band) and MakeWar.

 History

 The Early Years (2005–2010)

-The Decline were formed in Perth, Western Australia in 2005 by school friends Pat Decline, Dan Cribb and James Davies.
+The Decline were formed in Perth, Western Australia in 2005 by school friends Pat Dolin, Dan Cribb and James Davies.
 The Decline performed at numerous punk shows in Perth during their formative years, most notably as an opening act for Frenzal Rhomb at Club Capitol in Perth on December 8, 2007.
 At this time, all of the members of The Decline were underage and lied about their age in order to be able to play the show.
 Between 2005 and 2008 The Decline were also joined by guitarists John Knowles and then James Bajrovic.
 In April 2008 Nathan Cooper was added to the lineup and The Decline recorded and independently released their first EP, The Same Kind.

-In August 2009, The Decline recorded their debut album "I'm Not Gonna Lie To You" at The Blasting Room in Fort Collins, Colorado with Bill Stevenson and Jason Livermore.
-The album was released independently on March 19, 2010 and generated the first Australian tours for the band.
+In August 2009, The Decline recorded their debut album "I'm Not Gonna Lie To You" at The Blasting Room in Fort Collins, Colorado, with Bill Stevenson and Jason Livermore.
+The album was released independently on March 19, 2010, and generated the first Australian tours for the band.